openhab/openhab-addons/bundles/org.openhab.binding.omatic/README.md

 ## Full Example

-It's recommended to use PaperUI to add and configure the state machines, but this below is an example without the specification of the thing.
+It's recommended to use OpenHAB GUI to add and configure the state machines, but this below is an example without the specification of the thing.

 items/omatic.items